IvoVellekoop/anysim/README.md

 methods should be implemented:
   * The constructor.
 Processes options and sets 'medium', 'transform' and 'propagator' properties to the correct operators.
-  * analyzeDimensions.
-Determines the limitations for scaling the equation.
-    Especially relevant for (nearly) homogeneous media on a grid.
-For these media, the scaling is adjusted so that the Green's function (L+1)^-1 is not wider than the boundaries.

 ### The constructor
 The constructor takes all information needed to describe a specific linear